Back to Blog

 Can I still claim interest on my investment property?

-What is the bright-line test for investment property?
+What is the bright-line period for investment property now?

 Disclaimer